-There are still relatively few decisions from the courts or the Department of Labor concerning the types of employer actions that constitute unlawful retaliatory conduct under Section 806(a).
+Although Section 806(a) has been in effect for over ten years, there are still relatively few decisions from the courts or the Department of Labor concerning the types of employer actions that constitute unlawful retaliatory conduct under Section 806(a).
 See, however, Menendez v.
 Halliburton, Inc. ARB 09-002, 09-003 (breach of complainant's confidentiality constitutes retaliation); Bechtel v.
 Competitive Technologies, Inc., 2005-SOX-33 (ALJ Oct.
 5, 2005) (removal of complainant's status as company officer and failure to conduct performance review did not constitute adverse employment actions); Willis v.
-Vie Financial Group, Inc., No. 04-435, 2004 WL 1774575 (E.D.
+Vie Financial Group, Inc., No. 04-435, 2004 U.S. Dist.
+LEXIS 15753 (E.D.
 Pa.
 Aug.
 6, 2004) (loss of job responsibilities is a change in employment conditions sufficient to constitute an adverse action under the Act).